lociero/League-of-Legends-Accounts-Creator/README.md

 4. Password length.
 5. Date of Birth.
 6. Number of accounts.
 7. Proxy.
-Currentry designed to work only with socks5 from ProxyScrapes.
+Currently designed to work only with socks5 from ProxyScrape.

 ### Special thanks to:
 ```